 If you make a valid support request you will be asked for a comprehensive description of any and all changes that have been made to your website since your project was completed.
 If you are unable or unwilling to provide this, it is highly unlikely that we will be able to provide diagnostic support, at least not for free.

-The caveats to on-going support are:
+The specific caveats to free, post-project support are:

 - In order for a project to be eligible for any post-project support (free or paid, i.e. Extended) beyond 3 (three) calendar days from the time stamp on your Project Completion email, the project site must be running the latest version of WordPress with all installed plugins and the theme it is using up to date at the time the project begins.